trulabs/labs-truphone-cascades-test/README.md

 * I'd like to use libscreen/bps events to capture/reproduce proper touch events but at the moment it doesn't seem to work properly.

 ## Older versions
+#### v1.0.17
+* Move the code for finding QObjects into common place
+* Fix the CLI popping commands from the end of a file

 #### v1.0.16.1
 * 'test' command will accept 'Application' an an object